 Anjali Sud is CEO of Vimeo, the world’s largest ad-free online video platform.
 Anjali leads a global team of over 500 individuals dedicated to empowering creators with the tools, technology and community to tell their stories.
 Anjali previously served as General Manager and Head of Marketing at Vimeo, where she oversaw the growth of over 90 million members using the platform.
 Before that, she held various positions in e-commerce, finance and media at Amazon and Time Warner.

 Anjali has been included in Fortune's 40 under 40, Adweek's Power List and The Hollywood Reporter's Next Gen Under 35.
 She grew up in Flint, Michigan and now lives in New York City with her husband and son.

-Bryony Winn is responsible for shaping Blue Cross and Blue Shield of North Carolina's strategy, evaluating partnerships and improving consumer experience.
-Before joining Blue Cross, Winn was a partner at McKinsey & Company.
-A native of Zimbabwe, she began her McKinsey career by providing strategic and operational counsel to a wide variety of clients across Europe and Africa.
-Winn relocated to the US in 2011 and advised chief executive officers and state leaders on improving systems of care and transforming payment models.
-A Rhodes Scholar, Winn received her Mphil in international development from the University of Oxford, UK.
+Responsible for shaping Blue Cross and Blue Shield of North Carolina's strategy, evaluating partnerships and improving consumer experience.
+Before joining Blue Cross, former Partner, McKinsey & Company.
+A native of Zimbabwe, began McKinsey career by providing strategic and operational counsel to a wide variety of clients across Europe and Africa.
+2011, relocated to the US and advised chief executive officers and state leaders on improving systems of care and transforming payment models.
+Rhodes Scholar; MPhil in International Development, University of Oxford, UK.

 John Zimmer is the co-founder of Lyft, a ride sharing service based in San Francisco.
 Lyft is valued at $5.5 billion.